 The College added a master's degree in Counseling and Human Development in April 1993.
 The program is accredited by the Council for Accreditation of Counseling and Related Educational (CACREP), and it has been cited by CACREP as a model small-college graduate program.
+Graduate programs in education and in Christian Leadership have been added since then.

-While historically the College's focus has been to serve the citizens of South Central Kentucky, Lindsey Wilson serves a diverse group of more than 2,000 students representing more than 100 of Kentucky's 120 counties, 33 states and 28 foreign countries.
-The College also has community campuses in the Kentucky cities of Ashland, Cumberland, Danville, Elizabethtown, Hazard, Henderson, Hopkinsville, Lexington, London, Louisville, Maysville, Madisonville, Paducah, Park Hills, Prestonsburg, Radcliff, Scottsville and Somerset, with other community campuses in Virginia, West Virginia, Tennessee and Ohio.
-The College's 2010-2011 enrollment included 2,554 undergraduate and graduate students.
+While historically the College's focus has been to serve the citizens of South Central Kentucky, Lindsey Wilson serves a diverse group of more than 2,600 students representing more than 110 of Kentucky's 120 counties, 28 states and 31 foreign countries.
+The College also has community campuses in the Kentucky cities of Ashland, Cumberland, Danville, Elizabethtown, Florence, Hazard, Henderson, Hopkinsville, Lexington, London, Louisville, Madisonville, Maysville, Paducah, Prestonsburg, Radcliff, Scottsville, Shelbyville, and Somerset, with other community campuses in Virginia (Big Stone Gap, Richlands, and Wytheville), West Virginia (Logan), Tennessee (Gallatin), and Ohio (Cincinnati and Hillsboro).
+The College's 2011-2012 enrollment included 2,600 undergraduate and graduate students.